Kieran Foran: 2009

 In early 2009, Foran was promoted to Manly's full-time squad and toured England with their World Club Challenge team.
 Foran became Sea Eagle number 526 when he made his first grade debut in round 15 against the Canberra Raiders, starting at five-eighth and scoring a try in Manly's 20–14 win at Brookvale Oval.
 On 6 August 2009, Foran was named in the 45-man New Zealand national rugby league team training squad for the 2009 Rugby League Four Nations.
 On 26 August, Foran publicly declared that he would represent New Zealand, making himself ineligible for Australia and New South Wales.
 Foran finished his debut year in the NRL with him playing in 9 matches and scoring 6 tries for Manly-Warringah in the 2009 NRL season.
 On 2 September 2009, Foran was named on the interchange bench in the 2009 NYC team of the year.
 On 7 November 2009, Foran become Kiwi number 757 when he made his test debut, playing in the centres in New Zealand's 12–20 loss to England at Alfred McAlpine Stadium.
 This was Foran's only match in the 2009 Four Nations tournament.

 2010

 Following Matt Orford's departure before the start of the 2010 Season, Foran started at halfback in Manly's round 1 22–26 loss to the Wests Tigers at ANZ Stadium.
 The following week, he played at five-eighth in Manly's 20–24 loss to Parramatta.

-After a strong start to the season, Foran was rewarded with selection at halfback for New Zealand in the 2010 Anzac Test, which was played at Melbourne's new AAMI Park.
-Despite the 8–12 loss, Foran produced a strong performance and was being heavily considered as New Zealand's halfback for the 2010 Four Nations.
+After a strong start to the season, Foran was rewarded with selection as halfback for New Zealand in the 2010 Anzac Test, which was played at Melbourne's new AAMI Park.
+Despite the 8–12 loss, Foran produced a strong performance and was heavily considered as New Zealand's halfback for the 2010 Four Nations.
 However, Foran picked up a shoulder injury near the end of the NRL season which required him to have surgery and ruled him out for the entire tournament.
 During the season, Foran played in 23 matches and scored 4 tries for the Manly club.